Usage-Based Car Insurance: What You Need to Know

 Remember, your insurance company cannot currently raise your rates if you opt for usage-based insurance; it can only lower them.

 A lot of insurance companies are now offering usage-based coverage in Canada.
-If you think this type of program might be beneficial for you, talk to an insurance broker.
+If you think this type of program might be beneficial for you, talk to our auto insurance experts.
 They will be able to help you make a decision that is best for you.

 Blog Author: Gabrielle Reid